-- be a direct cost of the project - be incurred by you for required project audit activities.
+- be a direct cost of the project - be spent in Australia, except for Australian researchers' travel expenses within India - be incurred by you for required project audit activities - meet the eligible expenditure guidelines.

 You must incur the project expenditure between the project start and end date for it to be eligible unless stated otherwise.